Free Massachusetts Public Record Searches (Access Databases)

 5. Have the fee or means to pay the fee ready.
 Fees for copies of vital records are as follows:

-This free guide provides a comprehensive overview of Massachusetts public record databases and provides steps and links necessary to search criminal records, locate inmates, search the sex offender registry, or request vital documents such as birth, marriage, or death certificates.
+This streamlined resource provides an overview of Massachusetts public records and the steps and links necessary to search criminal records, locate inmates, search the sex offender registry, or request vital documents such as birth, marriage, or death certificates.

 References